-18.4 Licensing authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
-This will be a relevant consideration where the operator of an existing bingo premises applies to vary their licence to exclude an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licences, for that or those excluded areas.
+18. Licensing authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
+An operator may choose to vary their licence to exclude a previously licensed area of that premises, and then apply for a new premises licence, or multiple new premises licences, with the aim of creating separate premises in that area, essentially providing multiple licensed premises within a single building or site.
+Before issuing additional bingo premises licences, licensing authorities need to consider whether bingo can be played at each of those new premises.